Welcome to Ash

 Developing Hobbies Pupils will have the opportunity to take part in different leisure activies such as local walks, The Patch, Physical Development and Choir each week.

-Independent living Cooking and life skillsEach week we will make our snacks for class.
-We will follow instructions practising being as independent as possible.
-We will tidy away by using life skills such as washing up, sweeping up and wiping down the tables.
-Encourage independence at home to complete different life skills tasks i.e. making the bed
+Independent living Cooking and life skillsEach week we will be practising making simple meals independently.
+We will practise our independence skills, follow instructions and carry out the task.
+We will be making life skills meals to send home such as pasta bakes, shepherd’s pie, stir fry etc. Encourage independence at home to complete different life skills tasks i.e. making the bed,

-TransitionWe will begin thinking about transition after school.
-We will study the different provisions available in class.
+TransitionWe will continue thinking about transition after school.
+We will study the different chosen provisions.
 We wil use Zones of Regulation to help break down our thoughts about places.
 We will visit our chosen places regulary with support of social stories.